 - 150,000 children under five years affected by SAM admitted for treatment

 - 300,000 pregnant and lactation women receiving breastfeeding counselling

 - 1.6 million children aged 6 to 59 months vaccinated against measles

 - 2.3 million conflict-affected people are provided with primary health services

-- 1.5 million of people accessing safe water supplies for drinking, cooking and personal hygiene
+- 1 million people accessing safe water supplies for drinking, cooking and personal hygiene

 - 180,000 children accessing safe learning spaces provided through construction and rehabilitation of emergency or temporary learning spaces

 - 180,000 children are receiving education in emergency and recreational materials